Metz-Numeric-School/prise-de-notes-serreschloe/Cours/Anglais/Cours 2.md

 - Don't have to : no necessity
 - Have to : external obligation (taxes, ...)
 - Need to : necessity
+- should : Advice
 - Will : (utilisation 1) suggestions
 - Would : (utilisation 2) polite request
 - Shall : with I and WE / very polite request
 - Might : probability
+- May : permission very formal

 Have : verbe d'action
 Must -> jamais au passé sinon had to